Sairyss/domain-driven-hexagon/README.md

 # Application Core

-This is the core of the system which is built using [DDD building blocks](https://dzone.com/articles/ddd-part-ii-ddd-building-blocks).
+This is the core of the system which is built using [DDD building blocks](https://dzone.com/articles/ddd-part-ii-ddd-building-blocks):

-**Dependencies point inwards**.
-Outer layers can depend on inner layers, but inner layers never depend on outer layers.

-Core layers shouldn't depend on frameworks or access external resources.
-Any external calls to out-of-process resources/retrieval of data from remote processes should be done through `ports` (interfaces), with class implementations created somewhere in infrastructure layer and injected into application's core ([Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle)).

-## Application's Core consists of:

 ### Domain layer: